January 12, 2020

 Wandering from Castle to Castle in the Domleschg Valley, Graubünden

-Sunday January 12, 2020 -- When we were up at the Glas Pass on January 1st, we could see down below us in the Domleschg Valley that there was a lot of sunshine and no snow, an ideal non-winter hiking opportunity for us as long as there was no new snow.
+Sunday January 12, 2020 -- When we were up at the Glas Pass on January 1st, we could see down below us in the Domleschg Valley that there was a lot of sunshine and no snow, an ideal "non-winter" hiking opportunity for us as long as there was no new snow.
 So this is where we returned to on this Sunday where we were sure of no fog and relatively mild weather.

 Usually we like to start a new hike from a point where we ended a previous one, and that was our intention.
-We wanted to start in Sils where we ended our hike through the Via Mala Gorge in 2019, and walk northwards as far as we felt like, inspecting all the many castles and fortress ruins and old chapels along the way.
+We wanted to start in Sils where we ended our hike through the Via Mala Gorge in 2018 (photos HERE), and walk northwards as far as we felt like, inspecting all the many castles and fortress ruins and old chapels along the way.
 (This area used to be an important North-South trade route, thus the large number of castles, fortresses and churches here).
 But when we got to Thusis it was pretty obvious that the first part of this hike was going to be in the shadow of the mountain for a while, so we stayed in the bus until we were sure of sunshine, and started our hike in Fürstenau on the Anterior Rhine River, a town that claims to be the smallest "City" in the world.
 (Apparently there are several locations that claim this, and it is unsure exactly which one has this distinction.... in any case, this one is fortunately not "famous" for this, which means no tourists here!)

 Fürstenau was given city status in 1354, which means they were allowed to hold markets twice a year, and given their own court of law with the right to execute their citizens (!).
 The tiny town has two castles (one was the bishop's summer residence at the time, probably the reason why the town got the City Status), a church, and a total of 9 people who live permanently inside the castle walls.